A company in Utah is helping homeless men dress for the job they want

 They have another feel-good story posted on their instagram.

-Utah Woolen Mills is giving helping people who might not have any help, the help they need to get back on their feet.
+Utah Woolen Mills is giving people who might not have anyone else the help they need to get back on their feet.